Heavy Seas Beer

 Heavy Seas Beer is brewed by Clipper City Brewing Company, in Baltimore, Maryland.
 The brewery was established by Hugh Sisson in 1995.
 Previously, Sisson operated Maryland's first brewpub, Sisson's.
 In 2010, the brewery rebranded.
 While the name of the company remains Clipper City Brewing Company, all of its beer falls under the Heavy Seas brand.
 Heavy Seas hosts tours on most weekends.
 It is located at 4615 Hollins Ferry Road, Suite B, in the Halethorpe section of Baltimore County.

-Heavy Seas currently offers a variety of beer styles in approximately 18 states within the United States.
+Heavy Seas offers a variety of beer styles in approximately 18 states within the United States.
 Several Heavy Seas beers have been awarded and include the following: Cutlass Amber Lager (a repeat medal winner at the Great American Beer Festival from 2006–2010, bronze medal winner at the 2010 World Beer Cup and silver medal winner at the 2012 World Beer Cup as Heavy Seas Märzen), Powder Monkey Pale Ale (silver medal winner at the 2008 Great American Beer Festival and bronze medal winner at the 2010 World Beer Cup as Heavy Seas Pale Ale), Small Craft Warning Uber Pils (bronze medal winner at the 2004 Great American Beer Festival), Gold Ale (gold medal winner at the 2010 World Beer Cup, bronze medal winner at the 2010 Great American Beer Festival and bronze medal winner at the 2014 Great American Beer Festival as Heavy Seas Gold Ale) and Winter Storm Imperial ESB (gold medal winner at the 2008 World Beer Cup).